Dynamic modelling and evaluation of preclinical trials in acute leukaemia: Methods

 Even if a parameter~$\theta_j$ is structurally identifiable, insufficient data may still hamper to determine its value with finite confidence bounds.
-In this case, the negative profile likelihood~$\text{PL}_j(q)$ only exceeds the confidence threshold in Equation~\eqref{statistics:prof_lik_ci} in one direction at most.
-Therefore, parameter~$\theta_j$ is said to be practically identifiable if the confidence interval~$\text{CI}_{1-\alpha}^{\chi_1^2}(\theta_j)$ is finite, for a confidence level~$1-\alpha$ \citep{Raue2010}.
-To make a practically non-identifiable but structurally identifiable parameter identifiable, the data quality or quantity must be increased to narrow its confidence interval \citep{Wieland2021}.
+In this case, the difference of log-likelihoods only exceeds the quantile in Eq~\eqref{statistics:prof_lik_ci} in one direction at most.
+Therefore, parameter~$\theta_j$ is said to be practically identifiable if the confidence interval~$\text{CI}_{1-\alpha}^{\chi_1^2}(\theta_j)$ is finite, for a confidence level~$1-\alpha$~\cite{Raue2010}.
+To make a practically non-identifiable but structurally identifiable parameter identifiable, the data quality or quantity must be increased to narrow its confidence interval~\cite{Wieland2021}.